greenywd/tvapp/README.md

 - [ ] Fix layout of almost every label
 - [ ] Possibly an 'actors' section
 - [ ] Paged horizontal scroll view to scroll through fanart
-- [x] If no fanart - pretty sure the view controller either doesn't work, or crashes
+- [x] <s>If no fanart - pretty sure the view controller either doesn't work, or crashes</s> currently loads art from      different show - should set to nil to prevent that
+- [ ] Load UI while image is being grabbed

 ### - Episode View Controller
 - [ ] Pretty it up a little :p